hfp/libxs/documentation/index.md

 * [Classic Library (ABI)](#classic-library-abi) and [Link Instructions](#link-instructions) (C/C++ and FORTRAN)
 * [Header-Only](#header-only) (C and C++)

-**NOTE**: LIBXS is available as prebuilt package for Fedora/RedHat/CentOS, Ubuntu, and FreeBSD.
+**Note**: LIBXS is available as prebuilt package for Fedora/RedHat/CentOS, Ubuntu, and FreeBSD.
 Further, LIBXS can be installed with the [Spack Package Manager](http://computation.llnl.gov/projects/spack-hpc-package-manager) or per [EasyBuild+EasyConfig](https://github.com/easybuilders).

 ### Classic Library (ABI)